 Many families with deep roots in the St. Louis area help keep the tradition of Old Newsboys strong.
 We hope that all St. Louisians join in and contribute generously to this worthy effort.
 Old Newsboys has a long history of community commitment, an asset that provides an umbrella for at-risk children.
 All funds collected go to the charities.

 Duncan Bauman of the Globe-Democrat started Old Newsboys Day in 1957.
-Next year's campaign date of Thursday, November 15, echoes the dream of his commitment.
+This year's campaign was Friday, November 16, echoes the dream of his commitment.
 To him, it was not just an event.
 It was a catalyst for community involvement, where individuals from all walks of life — Rotarians, businesses, organizations, high school students, families, friends — could join together for a common goal: to sell a special edition of the newspaper and raise much-needed funds for multiple charities that serve Metro St. Louis' children.

 Funding helps ensure every child in the St. Louis area has an equal opportunity to live a healthy, educated life.
 The fund is often called the "charity of last resort" because small, in-the-trench charities rely on these grants to avoid being at the road's end for supplying necessary items like food, clothing and medical supplies.

 The Suburban Journals assumed stewardship of the Old Newsboys Day project in 1988, shortly after the demise of the daily Globe-Democrat morning newspaper.
-This year marks the third year with the St. Louis Post-Dispatch at the helm of the campaign.
-Now celebrating its 61st campaign for kids, Old Newsboys has raised more than $20 million to benefit hundreds of local children's charities.
+The St. Louis Post-Dispatch is at the helm of the campaign for the fourth year.
+Now celebrating its 63rd campaign for kids, Old Newsboys has raised more than $20 million to benefit hundreds of local children's charities.

-The tradition continues.
-Every year, on the Thursday morning before Thanksgiving committed volunteers wake up very early in the morning, put on their customary smile and Old Newsboys Day apron and take to the streets to raise money for children's organizations funded by the Old Newsboys Fund for Children.
+The tradition continues on Thursday morning, November 21, 2019.
+A week before Thanksgiving committed volunteers wake up very early in the morning, put on their customary smile and Old Newsboys Day apron and take to the streets to raise money for children's organizations funded by the Old Newsboys Fund for Children.
 Thousands of volunteers, no matter the weather, stand outside on hundreds of street corners.
 The special-edition of the newspaper is written by area high school students and highlights regional charities that benefit from Old Newsboys funding.

 Follow and Like and Share from the Old Newsboys STL social accounts.